thesunny/twux/README.md

 }
 ```

-If you don't want a type error on missing props, add defaults...
+If you don't want to require a variant prop, add defaults...

 ## Variants with Defaults